Yahweasel/libav.js/README.md

     "nowasm": false,
     "yesthreads": false,
     "nothreads": false,
-    "nosimd": false,
     "base": LibAV.base,
     "wasmurl": undefined,
     "variant": undefined
 }
 ```
-`nowasm` and `nosimd` affect what forms of code libav.js is allowed to load.
+`nowasm` forces libav.js to load only asm.js code, not WebAssembly code.
 By
-default it will load SIMD WebAssembly if the browser supports it, non-SIMD
+default, it will determine what the browser supports and choose accordingly, so
-WebAssembly if the browser supports WebAssembly but not SIMD, and asm.js if the
-browser supports no WebAssembly.
-These are overridable here for testing purposes
+this is overridable here for testing purposes only.
-only.

 The other no/yes options affect the execution mode of libav.js. libav.js can run
 in one of three modes: `"direct"` (synchronous), `"worker"`, or `"threads"`.